hipe/tmx/task/doc/issues.md

-             similarly, we may want to advertise "loudly" the presence of the magnetic so that it is not overlooked during future work, when we are surveying what magnetics are available when considering how to pathfind a problem.
+             similarly, we may want to advertise "loudly" the presence of the magnetic so that it is not overlooked during future work, when we are surveying what magnetics are available when pathfinding a solution to a problem.

              finally, in the cases where there is interesting history in a file that *becomes* "anemic", it may be that we don't want to